CumulusNetworks/docs/content/cumulus-vx/Next-Steps.md

 cumulus@switch:~$ net add hostname <hostname>
 ```

-## Related Information

-- {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux-41" text="Cumulus Linux documentation">}}
-- {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/" text="Cumulus Networks knowledge base">}}
+## Install a Binary Image with ONIE

-Cumulus VX images now include the GRUB boot loader and {{<exlink url="(http://onie.org/" text="Open Network Install Environment (ONIE)">}} preinstalled.
+Cumulus VX images include the GRUB boot loader and {{<exlink url="(http://onie.org/" text="Open Network Install Environment (ONIE)">}} preinstalled.
 You can install Cumulus Linux on switch hardware using a binary image.
 You can test this process by installing a Cumulus VX binary image with ONIE in a virtual environment.

-{{%notice note%}}

-Installation via ONIE is supported in Cumulus VX 3.x and later.

-{{%/notice%}}

-This section assumes that you have downloaded and installed a hypervisor, {{<exlink url="https://cumulusnetworks.com/products/cumulus-vx/download/" text="downloaded the Cumulus VX binary image" >}}, and configured the VM.

 1. After booting the VM, reboot into ONIE Rescue mode using one of two methods:
    - Select ONIE Rescue mode on next reboot and reboot the VM with the `cumulus@switch:$ sudo onie-select -rf && sudo reboot` command.